hiperwalk/hiperwalk/docs/tutorial/quantum_walk_models.rst

   >>> len(states[0]) == coined.hilbert_space_dimension()
   True

-Continuous Model
+Continuous-time Model
 ''''''''''''''''
-In the Continuous Walk model,
-the ``time`` is continuous.
-Thus, float entries are accepted.
-It works analogous to the Coined Model, but ``step`` is used to rescale all values.
+In the continuous-time quantum walk model, the ``time`` parameter is continuous, which means it can accept float values.
+The operation is similar to the coined model, but here, the ``step`` parameter is used to rescale all values.
+This means the ``step`` parameter adjusts the scale of time, accommodating the continuous nature of time in this model.

 * float : ``stop``.
 Unchanged.
 * 2-tuple of float : ``(stop, step)``.
-  The evolution operator ``continuous.get_evolution(time=step)`` is considered a single step and the ``time`` is converted to ``(stop/step, 1)``.
+  The evolution operator ``continuous.get_evolution(time=step)`` is considered a single step and the ``time`` parameter is converted to ``(stop/step, 1)``.
   The value ``stop/step`` is rounded up if it is within a ``1e-05`` value of the next integer